oraclechinaappdev/CloudNative_Mobile/Java Apps/JavaAppsLab.md

 - Commit and push completed source code from Eclipse IDE back to DevCS
 - Create 'Build' and 'Deploy' configuration and monitor audit trace in DevCS

-## Prerequisites
+# Prerequisites

 - The following lab requires an Oracle Public Cloud account that will either be applied by yourself thru [trial registration](https://cloud.oracle.com/en_US/tryit) or supplied by your instructor.
 You will need to install a [VirtualBox](https://www.virtualbox.org/) Virtual Machine image which consists of a pre-installed Eclipse IDE environment and GIT client in your local lab computer.

+# Lab Exercise:

-# Create Oracle Database connectivity by JDBC DataSource in WebLogic Server (WLS) Admin Console [TBD]
+## Create Oracle Database connectivity by JDBC DataSource in WebLogic Server (WLS) Admin Console [TBD]

 ## Create Initial Git Repository